O’Connor Justice Prize ceremony honors UN human rights commissioner

 A former South African judge who fought against apartheid and champions international human rights was honored with the first O’Connor Justice Prize.
 Former UN High Commissioner for Human Rights, Navanethem Pillay, was presented the award at a dinner on Nov.
 14, in Phoenix.
 The O’Connor Justice Prize was established to recognize a person who, like retired U.S. Supreme Court Justice Sandra Day O’Connor, has made extraordinary contributions to the rule of law, justice and human rights.

-Arizona State University is uniquely positioned to offer a program in Rule of Law and Governance led by Clint Williamson, former U.S. Ambassador-at-Large for War Crimes Issues.
-This program is a joint effort between ASU Law and the McCain Institute for International Leadership that will teach students about the development of rule of law and good governance in transitional and post-conflict states.
+Arizona State University is uniquely positioned to offer a program in Rule of Law and Governance.
+This program designed to prepare you for jobs in the U.S. and overseas that promote justice and good governance, human rights and national and international security.
 This training will prepare graduates for international development and policy jobs in the public and private sectors.

 If you are a member of the media working on a story, please contact law.media@asu.edu or call at 480-965-8702.
 If you would like more information about the O’Connor Justice Prize event, please contact Austin Prutch at 480-965-8425.